juan-dbravo/wordfreq-pipeline/README.md

    ☁️ Upload to Amazon S3 under `s3://wordfreq-bucket-gutenberg /raw/gutenberg/`

 2. **Cleaning/Transformation Pipeline**
-   🧹 Clean and tokenize text
+   🧹 Clean and tokenize
+   🐍 Convert to DataFrame as a word count
    ☁️ Store cleaned versions in `s3://wordfreq-bucket-gutenberg /cleaned/gutenberg/`

 3. **Loading/Analytics Pipeline**
-   🐍 Convert to DataFrame, analyze
    🛢️ Load word frequency data into PostgreSQL
    📊 Use SQL queries or dashboards for insightsion